TheB2D/Graveon/README.md

 * Advanced managing (polls, giveaways)
 * and many more

-Stay tuned for updates of the Graveon bot as this is in its developement stages.
+Stay tuned for updates of the Graveon bot as this it is in its developement stages.